writethedocs/www/docs/conf/eu/2016/news/cfp-tickets.rst

 Call for Proposals
 ------------------

 Every year, Write the Docs invites people from all across our community to come up on stage to share their insights and experience.
 Whether you’ve been writing documentation for decades or you’ve just started this year, we want to hear from you!

 You can read our full `Call for
 Proposals <http://www.writethedocs.org/conf/eu/2016/cfp/>`__ on the website.
-The Call for Proposals will be open until **Febuary 29** this year.
+The Call for Proposals will be open until **June 3** this year.
-Since Febuary has 29 days this year, you get an extra day to submit your proposals :)

 Sponsors
 --------